-One of the best ways to draw on the go is just to take out your android phone or device and use your favorite drawing app.
+One of the best ways to draw on the go is just to take out your Android phone or tablet and use your favorite drawing app for Android.

-But what is the best drawing app for android for you?
-As with everything, there are a whole lot of options and that depends on your budget and how complex/complete you want the software to be.
-But in general, I recommend getting Clip Studio Paint if you’re looking for a paid app or Ibis Paint X if you’re looking for a free drawing app for android.
+But what is the best drawing app for Android for you?
+In general, I recommend getting Clip Studio Paint if you’re looking for a paid app or Ibis Paint X if you’re looking for a free drawing app for Android.

 Along with all the features and specifications you want to know.

-Let’s start with the best drawing and painting apps for android that you can get.
+Let’s start with the best drawing and painting apps for Android you can get.

 These have an upfront cost, but they tend to be more complete and easy to use!